TVTower/TVTower/docs/manual_en.md

 =================

 Pressing the "Enter" key opens the chat where you can execute commands. "/dev help" lists the available comands - there are more in development mode ("/dev devkeys 1").
 For example, "/dev money 1 1000" will credit 1000 Euros to the account of the first player.
+In a game with a task the development mode is disabled automatically.
+Reactivating the development mode aborts the task.

 Processes in the Background
 ===========================